ken-okabe/ken-okabe.github.io/_site-ja/0-book/unit-7/section-1/0-latest-value-combination.md

-# Recap and Strategy for Binary Operations
+# Chaper 0: Recap and Strategy for Binary Operations

 In the previous units and sections, we have built a powerful set of tools.
 We can transform single timelines with `map`, create sequential, dependent chains with `bind`, and manage stateful transformations over time with `scan`.